All Episodes

 You know, while their main target are conservatives, their main target's the president, let's be honest.

-They they they've hated him the moment he came down the escalator.
+They've hated him the moment he came down the escalator.

-It's been never ending, unfair, unrelenting attacks.
+It's been never-ending, unfair, unrelenting attacks.

-You know, you kill Solomani.
+You know, you kill Saul Lamani.

-You kill the Al Qaeda leader in Yemen, you don't get a word about that.
+You don't get a word about that.

-You know, you you you literally defeat the caliphate in Syria because you take off the handcuffs that Barack and Joe put on our military and you let them do their job and they won.
+You know, you literally defeat the caliphate in Syria because you take off the handcuffs that Barack and Joe put on our military and you let them do their job and they won.

 But he's also saying we don't want any of those wars.